madzdns/clusterlet/README.md

 It also gives reports related to the state and health of the cluster.

-[MadzDNS](https://github.com/madzdns/cluster) is a proof of concept for this library
+[MadzDNS cluster](https://github.com/madzdns/cluster) is a proof of concept for this library